|Home English Facebook Donate|

 FAIR's Review of MormonThink: http://en.fairmormon.org/Website_reviews/MormonThink

-MormonThink.com has the distinction of being the only pro-truth website that has been reviewed by the apologetic organization known as FAIR.
+MormonThink.com has the distinction of being the first pro-truth website that has been reviewed by the apologetic organization known as FAIR.
 They did this in 2009 and MT responded then and now again in 2012 which we respond to below.
-We don't understand why we alone have this honor when there are other sites probably more deserving such as Richard Packham and the Tanner's Utah Lighthouse Ministry.
-Perhaps FAIR doesn't want people to know how many other credible sites are out there that corroborate information about the LDS Church's history.
+They have since added critiques for other sites such as Richard Packham and the Tanner's Utah Lighthouse Ministry.

 First, before we let the critics and others that contributed to MT go on the defense, please see this recent well-done video about Mormon apologist's tactics, especially by Scott Gordon, president of FAIR.